 The core of the document consists of the Constitution’s listed (enumerated) powers.
-Some people with superficial knowledge of the Constitution claim all the enumerated powers are in the congressional list in Article 1, Section 8.
+Some people with superficial knowledge of the Constitution claim that all the enumerated powers are in the congressional list in Article I, Section 8.
 This is wrong.
 Other congressional powers are scattered throughout the document.
-In addition, Article 2 lists enumerated powers for the president, Article 3 for the courts, and Article 5 those exercised in the amendment process.
+In addition, Article II lists enumerated powers of the president, Article III lists powers of the courts, and Article V enumerates those exercised in the amendment process.

 The powers granted by the Constitution are extensive.
-But as stated earlier, they are also limited.
+But, as stated earlier, they’re also limited.
 If the Constitution doesn’t grant an enumerated power to an officer or agency, then the officer or agency doesn’t have it.
 I have found that many people find this difficult to grasp.
 But the fact is that the Constitution doesn’t authorize the federal government to be a national health agency, a school board, or a police department.

 Thus, the Constitution entrusts states with regulating congressional elections and choosing presidential electors.
 It empowers those electors to select the president and vice president.
 It authorizes governors to call elections to fill congressional vacancies and, in some cases, to fill those vacancies temporarily.
 It prescribes roles in the amendment process for state legislatures, state conventions, and a federal proposing convention.
 All of these entities and persons receive authority in such matters from the Constitution.

 Moreover, when individuals serve on federal juries or vote in federal elections, they aren’t exercising natural rights.
-They are executing powers given to them by the Constitution.
+They’re executing powers given to them by the Constitution.
 Of course, those powers often are crucial for protecting natural rights.

-The courts say when people exercise authority by virtue of the Constitution, they are performing federal functions.
+The courts say that when people exercise authority by virtue of the Constitution, they’re performing federal functions.

 Knowing that the Constitution is basically an 18th-century document granting fiduciary powers doesn’t minimize its significance or the inspiration of those who wrote it.
 But it’s a very good first step toward a real understanding of the document.